• Skip to primary navigation

 🍴 Serving suggestions

-I usually serve this halloumi couscous salad as a BBQ side dish, along with my easy apple coleslaw, chicken bacon ranch pasta salad, and tuna pasta salad.
-It pairs really well with grilled meats, fish, kebabs, and these courgette & feta burgers.
+I serve the halloumi couscous salad as a BBQ side dish, along with my easy apple coleslaw, chicken bacon ranch pasta salad, and tuna pasta salad.
+It pairs well with grilled meats, fish, kebabs, and these courgette & feta burgers.
 I sometimes take it on picnics and enjoy it with mini quiches or savoury tarts.

 📖 Variations

-If you're not so keen on flaked almonds, substitute with some dried cherries or apricots.
+If you're not so keen on flaked almonds, substitute them with some dried cherries or apricots.

-Chopped cucumber and radishes would add a lovely freshness to the couscous.
+Chopped cucumber and radishes would add a lovely freshness to the couscous too.

 Overhead shot of couscous salad with salad dressing.